 2. History of the Machine

-The history of the heavy equipment is an umbrella for all the inspections you will want to advise.
-For example, was it used responsibly?
-What are the logged hours and miles?
-If the previous owner responsibly used it, the machine will be in better shape and last longer.
-But one that’s used recklessly will default quicker and possibly cause more problems down the line.
-Check out the body for damage like dents and other factors that show how hard it was used as well as aspects like fluids and exhaust.
+The history of heavy equipment can help you determine its quality.
+For example, you’ll want to look at the logged hours and miles and if the equipment was used responsibly.
+A responsibly used machine will be in better shape with a longer life span.
+But one used recklessly will default quicker and possibly cause more problems down the line.
+Check out the body for damage like dents and other factors that show how hard it was used and aspects like fluids and exhaust.

 3. Proper Documentation

-While evaluating the physical condition of the engine is crucial, ensuring proper documentation also plays a major role.
+While evaluating the physical condition of the engine is crucial, ensuring proper documentation also plays a significant role.
 Are there any liens against the machine?
 Can the dealer verify reliability?
 Always ask for used equipment maintenance records and a list of completed major services.
-From the papers, you can gain info like fluid change intervals, the average frequency of maintenance problems, and occurrences of severe problems.
+You can gain info from the papers like fluid change intervals, the average frequency of maintenance problems, and occurrences of severe problems.

-Also check that the suspension, hydraulic, engine and transmission components were serviced and examine the oil-sampling records.
-Documentations will give a clear picture between negligence and proper upkeep, which can make or break the deal.
+Also, check that the suspension, hydraulic, engine and transmission components were serviced and examine the oil-sampling records.
+The documentation distinguishes between negligence and proper upkeep, which can make or break the deal.

 4. Fluid Checks